-Any new generalization policy needs to:
+Any new generalisation policy needs to:

 - a.
-Significantly reduce chart maintenance, remove clutter and provide clarity. - b.
-Be 'rules-based' ie simple and easy to understand. - c.
-It must clarify, once and for all, at what scale-band the SNC changes from being a navigation tool to a planning tool.
-This will eradicate the ambiguity that exists at the moment and is probably the root cause of the problem. - d.
-Reflect modern thinking and align the SNC into the ENC 'model' eg small scale cells cut back and areas of minimal depiction used.
+Significantly reduce chart maintenance, remove clutter and provide clarity - b.
+Be rules based ie simple and easy to understand. - c.
+It must clarify, once and for all, at what coverage an SNC changes from being a navigation tool to a planning tool.
+This will eradicate the ambiguity that exists at the moment and is probably the root cause of the problem.